qirkpetrucci/prunize/README.md

 **Intelligent prompt optimizer that reduces LLM token usage by 30-83%.**

 Auto-detects input types (JSON, YAML, XML, HTML, text) and selects the optimal output format to minimize tokens.
+The TOON format converter is inspired by the [TOON specification](https://github.com/toon-format/toon), a compact object notation designed for token efficiency.

 ## Why Prunize?